BenjaminKauer/extensible-discord-bot/README.md

 ```

+__The built-in sqlite3-adapter is not meant to be used in production environments.__

 ### Initialization

-Once the discord client is `ready`, the `ModuleHub` will call each module's `init()`.
+Once the underlying discord client is `ready`, the `ModuleHub` will call each module's `init()`.
 So that's the right place to do some initialization, for example loading data from the database.